metaperl/pure-python-web-development/jupyterbook/class-c.md

+# Class C Frameworks

-# Class C: Solutions that may one day be Class B or Class A
+A class C framework is one that is not currently recommended for production code.
+These frameworks may one day qualify as Class B or A.

+## Solara

+[Solara](https://solara.dev) is built on [Reacton](https://reacton.solara.dev/en/latest/), which is itself Class B. Reacton is an excellent building block, but Solara itself seems to suffer from a few difficulties as a web development framework, barring it from Class B:

+* it lacks route authorization - meaning that there is no way to control access to URLs based on authorization level
+* it does not appear to allow for clean separation of model and view: the user interface building involves tagging data variables with `use_state` or `.reactive()`

 ## Starfyre